technicallypete/outreacher/README.md

 # Outreacher

-An AI-powered lead management CRM system with an MCP server for Claude Desktop and a Next.js SaaS frontend.
+An AI-powered lead management CRM system with an MCP server for Claude Desktop and a Next.js SaaS frontend — **built within 3 days.**

 > **All dev tooling runs via Docker.** You do not need Go, Node, Bun, goose, or sqlc installed locally.
 >